 Time and resources play a key role in the areas of scheduling and timetabling too.
 The scheduling task is to allocate a known set of activities to available resources over time respecting precedence, capacity and other constraints.
-Timetabling can be seen as a special case of scheduling (Wren 1996) with different view of space-time (slots) and different objectives.
+Timetabling can be seen as a special case of scheduling [20] with different view of space-time (slots) and different objectives.
 Thus, we will not speak about timetabling separately.

 The main difference of scheduling (and timetabling) from planning is that in scheduling we know the structure of activities while planning has to construct this structure.
 Therefore, when solving real-life problems planning and scheduling modules can be kept separated: first, we plan which activities (operators) are necessary to satisfy the demands and, second, we schedule the activities to available resources.
-This could be useful in some problems due to efficiency issues (Srivastava and Kambhampati 1999) but in other areas, integration of scheduling and planning seems necessary (Barták 1999) or (Smith, Frank, and Jónsson 2000).
+This could be useful in some problems due to efficiency issues [17] but in other areas, integration of scheduling and planning seems necessary [1, 16].
 Note that this integration is not easy because of rather different techniques used to solve problems in planning and scheduling.
 While planning is based mainly on symbolic manipulation, scheduling uses number crunching techniques from operations research.
-Recently, constraint satisfaction seems to provide a bridge between these two different technologies so discussions about integration of planning and scheduling are becoming more realistic now.
-Constraint programming is a widespread technology in scheduling (Wallace 1994); application of constraint satisfaction techniques to planning problems is described in (Binh Do and Kambhampati 2000), (Laborie 2001), (Nareyk 2000), or (Van Beek and Chen 1999) among others.
+Recently, constraint satisfaction seems to provide a bridge between these two different technologies so discussions about integration of planning and scheduling becoming more realistic now.
+Constraint are programming is a widespread technology in scheduling [19]; application of constraint satisfaction techniques to planning problems is described in [3,13,14,18] among others.